-583 This prototype implementation combines on-premises software, cloud platforms, and end user 584 hardware to demonstrate the security characteristics defined in the project description (Table 3-3).
-585 Figure 4-2 presents a component-level view of the current prototype.
-The remaining sections discuss the 586 existing IT components an organization may have deployed before the prototype has been implemented 587 and how they can be augmented to support a hardware integrity validation capability.
-They also discuss 588 additional services and platforms that are integrated into the enterprise architecture.
+This prototype implementation combines on-premises software and infrastructure, cloud platforms, and end-user hardware to demonstrate the security characteristics defined in the project description (Table 3-3).
+Figure 4-2 presents a component-level view of the prototype.
+The remaining sections discuss the existing IT components an organization may have deployed before the prototype has been implemented and how they can be augmented to support a hardware integrity validation capability.
+They also discuss additional services and platforms that are integrated into the enterprise architecture.

-589 Figure 4-2 Component-Level Architecture
+Figure 4-2 Component-Level Architecture

-590 4.2 Existing Enterprise IT Management Systems
+4.2 Existing Enterprise IT Management Systems

-- 591 This prototype solution aims to augment, not replace, the capabilities of existing acceptance testing - 592 tools, asset management systems, configuration management systems, and SIEM systems.
-The following - 593 sections describe each existing capability a typical enterprise may have in operation before deciding to - adopt the security characteristics defined in Section 3.5.
-Each section also describes the specific product - that we used to demonstrate each security characteristic.
+This prototype solution aims to augment, not replace, the capabilities of existing acceptance testing tools, asset management systems, configuration management systems, and SIEM systems.
+The following sections describe each existing capability a typical enterprise may have in operation before deciding to adopt the security characteristics defined in Section 3.5.
+Each section also describes the specific product that we used to demonstrate each security characteristic.

-596 4.2.1 SIEM Tools
+4.2.1 SIEM Tools

-- 597 SIEM tools provide real-time analysis of alerts and notifications generated by organizational information - 598 systems.
-They support the Cybersecurity Framework's Detect function to enable the timely discovery of - 599 cybersecurity events.
-A typical use case of SIEM is to consolidate security-related information from - organizational client endpoints, where they can be correlated to identify significant events.
-This - demonstration extends this use case to include platform integrity security events collected from agents - 602 installed laptops during operational use. - SIEM tools commonly have a dashboard capability as well, which organizations use to present security - event data in a human-friendly, unified view, sometimes referred to as "single pane of glass."
-In this - demonstration, we use dashboards to gain better visibility into potential supply chain attacks.
+SIEM tools monitor and provide real-time analysis of alerts and notifications generated by organizational information systems.
+They support the Cybersecurity Framework's Detect function to enable the timely discovery of cybersecurity events.
+A typical use case of SIEM is to consolidate security-related information from organizational client endpoints, where they can be correlated to identify significant events.
+This demonstration extends this use case to include platform integrity security events collected during operational use from agents installed on laptops.

+SIEM tools commonly have a dashboard capability as well, which organizations use to present security event data in a human-friendly, unified view, sometimes referred to as "single pane of glass."
+In this demonstration, we use dashboards to gain better visibility into potential supply chain attacks.

-606 4.2.1.1 IBM QRadar
+4.2.1.1 IBM QRadar

-- 607 We demonstrate the capabilities described above with IBM QRadar-a SIEM platform which supports - the collection of security events and automated processing of events by way of rules that align with an - organization's risk posture.
+We demonstrate the capabilities described above with IBM QRadar-a SIEM platform which supports the collection of security events and automated processing of events by way of rules that align with an organization's risk posture.
 We leverage two of its core capabilities, the log manager and the SIEM.
-The - 610 log manager is the component that collects, analyzes, stores, and reports on security event logs from - Dell and HP Inc. laptop endpoints.
-The SIEM consolidates data gathered by the log manager and - 612 executes our custom ruleset which detects potential platform integrity events.
-This results in identifying - offenses, events that security operations personnel may need to take remediation action on, which can - be consumed by other enterprise systems (such as Dashboards) via the QRadar Representational State - 615 Transfer (REST) application programming interface (API).
+The log manager is the component that collects, analyzes, stores, and reports on security event logs from Dell and HP Inc. laptop endpoints.
+The SIEM consolidates data gathered by the log manager and executes our custom ruleset which detects potential platform integrity events.
+This results in identifying offenses, events that security operations personnel may need to take remediation action on, which can be consumed by other enterprise systems (such as Dashboards) via the QRadar Representational State Transfer (REST) application programming interface (API).